-Demographics will be summarized for the Intent-To-Treat (ITT), Modified Intent-To-Treat (MITT), and Per-Protocol (PP) patient populations.
+Demographics will be summarized for the ITT, MITT, PP, and Screen Failure Populations.
 Extent of exposure will be summarized for the ITT population.
-The Safety population will be used to summarize safety.
+The Safety Population will be used to summarize safety.

-Efficacy Analyses will be performed for the MITT and PP patient populations, with the MITT Population being considered the primary population for these analyses.
-The primary endpoint analysis will be repeated using the ITT Population.
-The ITT analysis of the primary endpoint and the PP analyses will be used as sensitivity analyses.
+Efficacy Analyses will be performed for the MITT and PP Populations, with the MITT Population being considered the primary population for these analyses.
+The ITT analyses on the primary parameter and the PP analyses will be used as sensitivity analyses.